redhat-cop/rhis-builder/README.md

   - Red Hat Ansible Automation Hub
   - 2 x Container hosts that run tang servers in containers to manage NBDE for some of the sample hostgroups

-## Lab builder non-goals
+## rhis-builder non-goals

-It is not currently a goal of lab builder to create a production environment, although it could do that for small environments.
+It is not currently a goal of rhis-builder to create a production environment, although it could do that for small environments.
 The flexibility to build a completely custom production environment is not there yet.

 ## High Level Flow